 How to make Jambalaya

 Next heat a little more oil and add your onions, celery and peppers cooking until soft.
-Then reduce your heat and add your garlic, thyme, marjoram, paprika, cayenne pepper, crushed red pepper and black pepper cooking for about 1 minute stirring constantly.
+Then reduce your heat and stir in the the garlic, thyme, marjoram, paprika, cayenne pepper, crushed red pepper and black pepper cooking for about 1 minute stirring constantly.
 Next add the chicken broth, rice, crushed tomatoes and hot sauce.
-Cover and simmer until the rice is just about tender.
+Bring the mixture to a boil.
+Then cover and simmer until the rice is just about tender.
 Now add the shrimp, okra, and plated sausage and chicken.
 Cover and simmer until the shrimp are cooked through and the okra is tender.
 Season with more hot sauce if desired and garnish with green onions or chopped parsley.

 Recipe note and helpful tips